steadicat/attardi.org/gatsby/src/articles/pytorch-and-coreml.md

 I’m not gonna lie, this was the scariest part.
 The conversion to CoreML is a minefield covered in roadblocks and littered with pitfalls.
 I came close to giving up here.

 My first struggle was getting all the types right.
-On my first few tries I fed the network integers (such is my input data), but some hidden type cast was causing the CoreML conversion to fail.
+On my first few tries I fed the network integers (such is my input data), but some type cast was causing the CoreML conversion to fail.
 In this case I worked around it by explicitly casting my inputs to floats during preprocessing.
 With other networks – especially ones that use <a title="Wikipedia" href="https://en.wikipedia.org/wiki/Word_embedding">embeddings</a> – I haven’t been so lucky.

-Another issue I ran into is that ONNX-CoreML does not support <span class="caps">1D</span> convolutions, which is the kind I use.
+Another issue I ran into is that ONNX-CoreML does not support <span class="caps">1D</span> convolutions, the kind I use.
 Despite being simpler, <span class="caps">1D</span> convolutions are always the underdog, because working with text and sequences is not as cool as working with images.
 Thankfully, it’s pretty easy to reshape my data to add an extra bogus dimension.
 I changed the model to use <span class="caps">2D</span> convolutions, and I used the `view()` method on the input tensor to reshape the data to match what the <span class="caps">2D</span> convolutions expect.

 ```python{11,15,19,23,28}
 import torch.nn as nn